 Love is Stronger than Death

 King Solomon wrote, “Love is strong as death” Song 8:6.
-Rabbi Yeshua showed that love is stronger than death when He told Martha, “I am the resurrection and the life; he who believes in me, though he die, yet shall he live,” Jn 11:25 and commanded, “Lazarus, come out” Jn 11:43.
+Rabbi Yeshua showed that love is stronger than death when he told Martha, “I am the resurrection and the life; he who believes in me, though he die, yet shall he live,” Jn 11:25 and commanded, “Lazarus, come out” Jn 11:43.

 God is pure light.
 When we talk to him we too become light.
 “Moses did not know that the skin of his face shone because he had been talking with God” Ex 34:29.
-Rabbi Yeshua‘s transfiguration, seen through Moses’ karnaim, was a sign of his divine authority.
+Rabbi Yeshua‘s transfiguration, seen through Moses’ karnaim, his “horns” of radiance, was a sign of his divine authority.
 Our Father confirmed it.
 “A bright cloud overshadowed them, and a voice from the cloud said, ‘This is my beloved Son, with whom I am well pleased; listen to him’” Mt 17:5.

 The Alpha And the Omega

 In Hebrew, “I am the first and the last” Rev 1:8 was ani rishon v’einsof.
 Rishon, from the root rosh, is not merely the first but the head, as rosh hashanah is the head of the year.
 We see the same root in bereshit, the first word of Genesis Gen 1:1.
 This is an absolute primacy.
 Similarly, einsof is not merely the last of a finite series like an alphabet but rather is endless, eternal.